mcsee/Software-Design-Articles/Articles/Theory/The Evil Power of Mutants/readme.md

 If it changes internally all consecutive blockchains should be recalculated and this is expressly prohibited by the financial domain.

-the date should never mutate.
+The date should never mutate.

 # Is it crystal clear to everybody that a date should not mutate?

-Let's review the date class in the most widely used languages ​​in today's industry.
+Let's review the date class in the most widely used languages in today's industry.

 [Go](https://godoc.org/google.golang.org/genproto/googleapis/type/date): Date is a struct.